Chefs at Home: Butter Vadouvan Halibut

 - 1 14-ounce can tomato puree

-- 1 tablespoon of fenugreek (if your curry blend doesn’t have it included)
+- 1 tablespoon of fenugreek (if missing in spice blend)

 - 1 cup heavy cream